MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/code-interpreter.md

 ```
 # [C#](#tab/csharp)

 Files can be uploaded and then referenced by agents or messages.
-First, use the generalized upload API with a `purpose` of `Agents` to make a file ID available:
+First, use the generalized upload API with a `purpose` of `Agents` to make a file ID available.
+Once uploaded, the file ID can then be provided to create a vector store for it.
+The vector store ID can then be provided to an agent upon creation.

+> [!NOTE]
+> You do not need to provide `toolResources` if you don't create a vector store.

 ```csharp
 // Upload a file and wait for it to be processed